Texas shooter's 'RWDS' patch linked to far-right extremists

 Some Hispanics identify as white.

-But people those who don’t consider themselves to be white “can still be attracted to and support movements that are inherently or explicitly white supremacist,” Miller-Idriss, author of “Hate in the Homeland: The New Global Far Right,” said.
+But those who don’t consider themselves to be white “can still be attracted to and support movements that are inherently or explicitly white supremacist,” said Miller-Idriss, author of “Hate in the Homeland: The New Global Far Right.”

 “And that is the same way that women can support patriarchal or male supremacist movements,” she added.